How Will China Select Its New Leaders At Its Communist Party Congress?

 The selection process is full of uncertainty, says Wu.
 This uncertainty may be behind the event's massive security operations, to which "every blade of grass, every tree looks like an enemy soldier," as the old Chinese saying goes.

-Part of the problem is that so many successions under Communist rule have ended in failure.
+Part of the problem is that so many successions under communist rule have ended in failure.
 Three of Mao Zedong's anointed heirs, Liu Shaoqi, Lin Biao and Hua Guofeng, were purged or sidelined.

 Liu was purged and persecuted during the Cultural Revolution and died in 1969.
 Lin died in a 1971 plane crash, after an alleged failed coup attempt.
-Hua Guofeng served as party chairman for five years until Deng Xiaoping pushed him aside in 1981.
+Hua served as party chairman for five years until Deng Xiaoping pushed him aside in 1981.

-During the 1980s, supreme leader Deng Xiaoping sacked two of his appointed successors in a row, ostensibly because they were soft on dissent.
+During the 1980s, supreme leader Deng sacked two of his appointed successors in a row, ostensibly because they were soft on dissent.

 Experts point out that China has neither a hereditary dynasty nor competitive elections.
 To restore a semblance of order to the leadership selection process in the years following the June 4, 1989, massacre near Tiananmen Square, the party established some unwritten rules or norms to govern it.